wehs7661/ensemble_md/docs/simulations.rst

 the replicas to be swapped should have overlapping alchemical ranges.
-Practically, if the states to be swapped are not present in both alchemical ranges, information like :math:`\Delta U^i=U^i_n-U^j_m` will not be available in either DHDL files and terms like :math:`\Delta g^i=g^i_n-g^i_m` cannot be calculated from the LOG files as well, which makes the calculation of the acceptance ratio technicaly impossible.
-(For more details about the acceptance ratio is calculated in different schemes for swapping, check the section :ref:`doc_acceptance`.)
+Practically, if the states to be swapped are not present in both alchemical ranges, information like :math:`\Delta U^i=U^i_n-U^j_m` will not be available in either DHDL files and terms like :math:`\Delta g^i=g^i_n-g^i_m` cannot be calculated from the LOG files as well, which makes the calculation of the acceptance ratio technically impossible.
 After the swappable pairs are identified, the user can propose swap(s) using :obj:`propose_swaps`.
 Swap(s) will be proposed given the specified proposal scheme (see more details about available proposal schemes in :ref:`doc_proposal`).